3 Lessons Your Ruined March Madness Bracket Can Teach You About Investing

 2. You will NOT Beat the Market

 In 2014, the story of the tournament was Kentucky, who had just finished the regular season undefeated.
 They had a chance at history if they had won the whole thing…but they didn’t.
 Wisconsin spoiled the party.
-Leading up to the opening round the question sports radio hosts and analysts kept bring up was “Are you taking Kentucky or the field”, meaning is Kentucky so good that they have better odds of winning it than all other teams combined?
+Leading up to the opening round, the sports radio hosts and analysts kept asking “Are you taking Kentucky or the field?”
+Meaning: is Kentucky so good that they have better odds of winning it than all other teams combined?
 Obviously, in hindsight that sounds ridiculous, but it was a serious question at the time.
 They were that good.
 Betting on the hot team to win it all might seem to make a lot of sense, but in a tournament known for unpredictability, the odds are always stacked against any single team.

 As an investor, the odds are stacked against you too.
 The stock market is as unpredictable in short-term periods as it gets.
-Rather than gambling by trying to chase the myth of “beating the market” and losing more often than you win, why not just bet on history?
+You could gamble on the myth of “beating the market” and lose more often than you win.
+But why not just bet on history?
 Sticking to a disciplined long-term strategy and ignoring the ups and downs of the market has been proven time and again to be the best path to investing success.